dfinity/portal/docs/developer-docs/integrations/sns/get-sns/preparation.md

 [ledger canister integration](../integrate-sns/ledger-integration.md)
 and the
 [index canister integration](../integrate-sns/index-integration.md)
-(sale and governance frontend integration to follow).
+(swap and governance frontend integration to follow).

 We refer to the following pages for learning the detailed actions that are required [to test the SNS launch locally](./local-testing.md) and to use the